 Peer group restructuring may be a promising model for intervention, but children's natural groups must first be reliably identified and measures of social status improved.
 We suspect that untrained observations from teachers and other adults about students with high social status underestimate the proportion of popular-aggressive boys and girls and distort other relevant aspects of peer ecologies in which bullying occurs.

-According to Farmer’s study, why may it be unsafe to conclude that aggressive children affiliate only with other aggressive children?
-Record the letter of the correct answer the .
+QUESTION 20 Why may it be unsafe to conclude that aggressive children affiliate only with other aggressive children?
+Record the letter of the correct answer the CE Test.